agormp/sumt/README.md

 #### Tree probabilities

 This is the content of the file `primates.trprobs`.
-In this case there were only 5 leafs corresponding to a total of 15 possible trees, of which 3 were seen in the MCMC samples.
+In this case there were only 5 leaves corresponding to a total of 15 possible trees, of which 3 were seen in the MCMC samples.
 Note: For data sets with more than about 15-20 taxa, each sampled tree will typically be unique and all topologies therefore have the same probability, meaning the credible set is not very useful.
 (Bipartitions on those trees will, however, not be unique, and clade probabilities carry useful information).

 ```
 #NEXUS